-Think you know women's rights?
-Test your knowledge by taking our five-question/short quiz on #Beijing20.
+Think you know about women and economy?
+Test your knowledge by taking our five-question quiz!

 Imagine a world where gender equality is a reality for every woman and girl.
 Join us!